hphuc2003919/FCJ-Report/content/4-EventParticipated/4.2-Event2/_index.md

 ### Event Experience

 Attending the event provided hands-on exposure to Generative AI implementation on AWS.
 The live demonstrations and expert explanations deepened my understanding of Bedrock capabilities, enhanced my practical skills in prompt engineering and RAG design, and boosted my confidence in building secure and effective GenAI applications.

+### Lesson Learned
+- Selecting the right foundation model (FM) is critical for effective AI solutions.
+- Prompt engineering significantly improves output quality, reliability, and reasoning in GenAI applications.
+- RAG architecture enables combining LLM reasoning with enterprise knowledge for more accurate responses.
+- Bedrock Agents facilitate automation of multi-step workflows and advanced AI tasks.
+- Implementing safety guardrails is essential for responsible AI deployment.
+- Hands-on practice deepens understanding of GenAI workflows and AWS services for building scalable AI solutions.

 ### Some event photos
 ![Event photos](/images/IMG_0687.jpg)